University of Toronto / トロント大学

 Students admitted to undergraduate programs may take graduate courses with permission of the department, if they have acceptable academic background and at least 6 semesters of previous study.
 The minimum number of courses they must have taken in their major varies by department.
 Faculty bridging is not normally permitted.
 Students are usually limited to courses that are offered by their U of T faculty of admission.

-Graduate programs open to exchange students School of Graduate Studies and Ontario Institute for Studies in Education
+Graduate programs open to exchange students School of Graduate Studies

 Graduate programs NOT open to exchange students MBA, Master of Financial Economics (MFE), Master of Law (LLM) program, all other Rotman graduate programs.